 I’m fairly certain that Netflix is available on almost every connected device available today.
 It just might take less time to list the devices it isn’t available on than the devices that it is available on.

-ExpressVPN has the majority of the popular Netflix-compatible devices covered, with native apps for the macOS, Windows, Linux, iOS and Android platforms.
-In addition, they also make available browser extensions for the Safari, Chrome and Firefox browser platforms.
+NordVPN has the majority of the popular Netflix-compatible devices covered, with native apps for the Windows, macOS, iOS, Android, Amazon Fire, Linux, and Android TV platforms.
+In addition, they also make available browser extensions for the Chrome and Firefox browser platforms.

 I hope your VPN-protected travels on the web always go smoothly, with no connection issues or billing problems.
 However, it’s more likely that you will have to contact your VPN provider’s customer support agents with an occasional support-related inquiry.
 When that happens, you want to know they’ll be there for you.

-I’ve always had a pleasant experience when contacting ExpressVPN’s support agents, receiving prompt and knowledgeable answers.
+I’ve always had a pleasant experience when contacting the provider’s support agents, receiving prompt and knowledgeable answers.
 I also like doing a bit of digging for answers on my own from time to time, and I have always been able to find helpful information in this manner.

-A 30-day money-back guarantee offers users a more-than-sufficient time period to decide if ExpressVPN is the service for them.
+A 30-day money-back guarantee offers users a more-than-sufficient time period to decide if NordVPN is the service for them.